squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 #### Why?

 This one is truly baffling to me.
 If this behavior is intentional, I don't understand the use-case *at all*.
-It effectively means that it's impossible to use escaped integers to specify certain values, and it also means that which values those are depend on the current code page.
+It effectively means that it's impossible to use escaped integers to specify certain values, and it also means that which values those are depends on the current code page.
 For example, if the code page is Windows-1252, it's impossible to use escaped integers for the values `0x80`, `0x82`-`0x8C`, `0x8E`, `0x91`-`0x9C`, and `0x9E`-`0x9F` (each of these is mapped to a codepoint with a different value).
 If the code page is UTF-8, then it's impossible to use escaped integers for any of the values from `0x80`-`0xFF` (all of these are treated as part of a invalid UTF-8 sequence and converted to �).
 This limitation seemingly defeats the entire purpose of escaped integer sequences.

 This leads me to believe this is a bug, and even then, it's a *very* strange bug.
 There is absolutely no reason I can conceive of for the *result of a parsed integer escape* to be *accidentally* re-interpreted as if it were encoded as the current code page.